The Magician's Nephew: Parallels with the Book of Genesis

 Lewis suggested that he did not directly intend to write his Narnia stories as Christian tales, but that these aspects appeared subconsciously as he wrote, although the books did become Christian as they progressed.
 He thought that the tales were not direct representations or allegory, but that they might evoke or remind readers of Biblical stories.
 In The Lion, the Witch and the Wardrobe, Aslan is a Christ-like figure who suffers a death of atonement and returns to life in a similar way to Christ's crucifixion and resurrection.
 The Magician's Nephew has similar biblical allusions, reflecting aspects of the Book of Genesis such as the creation, original sin and temptation.

 Parallels with events in the Book of Genesis include the forbidden fruit represented by an Apple of Life.
 Jadis tempts Digory to eat one of the forbidden apples in the garden, as the serpent tempts Eve into eating a forbidden fruit in the Garden of Eden; unlike Eve however, Digory rejects the offer.
 (Lewis's Perelandra also features a re-enactment of the same Biblical story, which in that book also ends with the tempter foiled and the fall avoided.)

 While the creation of Narnia closely echoes the creation of the Earth in the Book of Genesis, there are a number of important differences.
 Human beings are not created in Narnia by Aslan, they are brought into Narnia from our own world.
 Unlike Genesis, where souls are given only to human beings, animals and half-human half-animal creatures such as Fauns and Satyrs and even trees and watercourses are given souls and the power of rational thought and speech.
-This appears to suggest Lewis combined his Christian worldview with his fondness for nature, myth and fairy tales.
+This appears to suggest Lewis combined his Christian outlook with his fondness for nature, myths and fairy tales.

 Parallels may also be found in Lewis's other writings.
 Jadis's references to "reasons of State", and her claim to own the people of Charn and to be beyond morality, represent the eclipse of the medieval Christian belief in natural law by the political concept of sovereignty, as embodied first in royal absolutism and then in modern dictatorships.
 Uncle Andrew represents the Faustian element in the origins of modern science.